catseye/The-Dossier/article/Some Notes on Drawing.md

 If you go over such a drawing in, say, ink, after making it, you will "deaden" it.

+Of course, you can make it in ink to begin with.
+Erasing is overrated.

 Drawings made this way are often _sketches_.
 I mean this word in its literal sense: it comes from an Italian word meaning "to spray", and means, roughly speaking, making more than one line, not totally accurately, and hoping the viewer's eye will